sinanislekdemir/blackbook/README.md

 Notes about known bugs
 -----------------------

-If you come accross a situation where things seem not to fit the screen, you may need to change

-    w = BlackBook::Main.new(800, 600, 'BlackBook Project', 2, 2)

-to

-    w = BlackBook::Main.new(800, 600, 'BlackBook Project', 1, 1)

-There is something weird about screen occupation and I still don't know why :)

 Seems like, I broke the Physics Engine during my structure renewal.
 Sorry :) I will fix it ASAP and also fix the 8_physics.rb sample.